Lemon Garlic Chicken Marinade

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 Thanks to fresh lemon, garlic, thyme, and more, this bright and flavorful marinade completely transforms any cut of chicken.
-Use this Lemon Chicken Marinade recipe the next time you need a zesty, healthy protein!
+Use this Lemon Garlic Chicken the next time you need a zesty, healthy protein!

 Marinating chicken is THE key to infusing flavor into typically lean, bland poultry cuts.
 This light and citrusy marinade only requires a few ingredients and yet turns that lackluster cut into something that makes your tastebuds sing.